DavidBretler/DavidBretler/README.md

 ### Hello 👋 I'm David
-Junior developer and a  third year Computer Science student
+Junior developer with B.Sc. in Computer Science

-- 🔭 I’m currently working on  a real time app to manage rides
+- 🔭 I’m currently working on  a image processing project
-- 🌱 I’m currently learning java and  Algorithms
+- 🌱 I’m currently learning python and  Algorithms
-- 👯 I’m looking to a job in developing .
+- 👯 I’m looking for a job in developing .

 <!--
 **DavidBretler/DavidBretler** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.